purva5598/FlightBookingSystem/README.md

    npm start
    ```

-Enjoy the basic simulation of a flight booking interface!
+Enjoy the simulation of a flight booking interface!